purezen/purezen.github.io/_posts/2016-07-29-removing-code-smell-in-a-Reactjs-app-Part-I-:-Identifying-the-smell.md

 tags:     [reactjs, refactoring]
 ---

-Removing code smell in a Reactjs app — Part I : Identifying the smell Lately I have been working on a project made using a React.js stack and came across a task which involved creating a Filter Form.
+Lately I have been working on a project made using a React.js stack and came across a task which involved creating a Filter Form.
 Since the form was going to be used across a number of places it had to be generic.

 Now making a generic form basically means to write an abstraction for the form functionality so that it could be ‘plugged-in’ easily and efficiently reused, which means that the least amount of code is repeated across its usage.